Revolver (Beatles album): Ascendancy over Sgt. Pepper

 Whereas Sgt.
 Pepper had long been identified as the Beatles' greatest album, since the 2000s Revolver has often surpassed it in lists of the group's best work.
 Sheffield cites the album's 1987 CD release, with the full complement of Lennon compositions, as marking the start of a process whereby Revolver "steadily climbed in public estimation" to become recognised as the Beatles' finest work.
 Everett also attributes the "problem" regarding the album's standing in the US to the "inferior track listing" available to Americans until the CD release.
 (Note: Riley calls Revolver the Beatles' best album but also, in the edition issued by Capitol, their "most artistically compromised".)
 In Britain, its supremacy over Sgt.
 Pepper was one of the cultural revisions established by the Britpop phenomenon in the 1990s.
-Writing on the BBC's website in August 2016, Greg Kot identified the "More popular than Christ" controversy and the attention subsequently afforded the release of Sgt.
+Writing on the BBC's website in August 2016, Greg Kot identified the "More popular than Jesus" controversy and the attention subsequently afforded the release of Sgt.
 Pepper in 1967 as the two factors that had contributed to Revolver being relatively overlooked.
 Kot concluded that the ensuing decades had seen this impression reversed, since Revolver "does everything Sgt Pepper did, except it did it first and often better.
 It just wasn't as well-packaged and marketed."
 (Note: In his 2004 review for PopMatters, Medsker similarly opined that "It's taken almost 30 years for music historians to put the Beatles work into proper perspective.
 Sgt.
 Pepper carried the title of best album of all time for ages ...
 In the last couple years, however, revisionist history has actually changed things for the better.
 Revolver is king.")

 Rodriguez writes that, whereas most contemporary acts shy away from attempting a concept album in the vein of Sgt.
 Pepper, the prototype established by Revolver, whereby an album serves as an "eclectic collection of diverse songs", continues to influence modern popular music.
 He characterises Revolver as "the Beatles' artistic high-water mark" and says that, unlike Sgt.
 Pepper, it was the product of a collaborative effort, with "the group as a whole being fully vested in creating Beatle music".